Dr-z1/BuildingSpreadSheet/README.md

 #### This Project Is A **Spreadsheet Application Project**, Developed As Part of The FreeCodeCamp Curriculum.

-#### The Primary Goal Is Spreadsheet app: Organize, calculate, analyze, and visualize data efficiently.
+#### The Primary Goal Is Spreadsheet App: Learn Functional Programming By Building A Spreadsheet

 ## **Course Details**